 Transport is Oriola's largest source of indirect emissions, as suppliers are responsible for the entire transport network.
-Close cooperation with transport partners makes it possible to reduce emissions by for example optimising routes, using capacity efficiently and expanding the use of alternative fuels.
-For example, in Sweden the share of renewable fuels in our transport was around 40% in 2021.
-In Finland, the share of biofuels has increased from 40% to nearly 95% over the past two years in our pharmacy deliveries in the Helsinki Metropolitan Area.
-To monitor transport emissions, we also require transport partners to regularly report emissions.
+Engaging them to progress towards net-zero emissions is a major undertaking and calls for collaboration, as well as sharing of best practices.
+For us, close cooperation with transport partners makes it possible to reduce emissions by for example optimising routes, using capacity efficiently and expanding the use of alternative fuels.

 Transport emissions can also be impacted at our distribution centres, for example by improving the filling rate of transport boxes, which reduces the number of boxes delivered to customers.